Skip to main content

 Lake Mills, Wisconsin · FDIC Cert #11623

-Greenwoods State Bank is an FDIC-insured bank (Certificate #11623) with $584M in total assets and $501M in total deposits as of the Q2 2024 Call Report.
+This is the FDIC profile for Greenwoods State Bank, an FDIC-insured bank (Certificate #11623) with $584M in total assets and $501M in total deposits per its most recent FDIC Call Report filing (Q2 2024).
 Headquartered in Lake Mills, Wisconsin, the bank maintains a Tier 1 capital ratio of 12.20% (Well-Capitalized) and a nonperforming loan ratio of 0.60%.
-BankHealthData assigns a composite Health Grade of B (69/100).
+BankHealthData assigns a composite Health Grade of B (69/100) based on quarterly FDIC filings.
 All deposits up to $250,000 per depositor per ownership category are FDIC insured.

 Greenwoods State Bank (FDIC cert 11623) is a community bank — $584M in total assets, $501M in deposits, serving the Lake Mills, Wisconsin area.
 Community banks make up the largest share of U.S. banks by count but a much smaller share by assets.